sinful_analysis.py

 my tutorial on YouTube.

-, you’ll get an import warning because relative imports don’t work
+you’ll get an import warning because relative imports don’t work when you’re not

-when you’re not in a Python package context.
-This error is a good thing - it’s a reminder that you
+in a Python package context.
+This error is a good thing - it’s a reminder that

 The solution to the problem is to use the -m